hugohabicht01/PetrolStationApp/Docs/main.md

 ## Analysis

-### Outline of the project
+### Outline of the project and Background

+In Germany we live very close to a petrol station that is however usually very expensive.
+That is why my father tends to look for cheaper ones and often drives several miles to fill up his car.
+I have often wondered whether these trips to the filling station aren't  more expensive than the amount he saved by filling up with the lower petrol price.
+So I got on the idea to write an application that will identify the 25 cheapest filling stations in  a predefined radius and set off the travel costs against the savings and so present to the user the optimized result in deciding which filling station would in fact be his cheapest option.
-As my computer science course work I want to write an application for users who want to refill their car as cheap as possible.
-The user can choose a radius in that the application should search for petrol stations, the type of fuel that his car needs and how much fuel he wants to buy.
-Additionally there needs to be some way of specifying how much fuel the car roughly is using on 100km.
+The user can choose the geographical radius, the type of fuel that his car uses and the amount of fuel he probably needs (e.g a complete filling, half a tank, a quarter, exact litres etc.).
+Additionally there needs to be some way of specifying the average mileage per 100km.
+The app then calculates which filling station within the predefined radius would be the best solution in terms of a price/performance ratio, i.e. it solves the problem if a cheaper filling station further away would be worth the trip compared to a more expensive one nearby or not.

-The user needs to be presented with an app that shows his current position on a map as well as all fuel stations nearby in the chosen radius.
-Next to it there should be a list of the stations with their price, sorted by how much you would have to pay if you were to drive there (which uses up fuel -> costs money) and fill up your car with the specified amout of fuel.
+The user gets his current position shown on a live map as well as all fuel stations nearby in the chosen radius.
+Next to it there will be a list of the stations with their price, sorted by how much you would have to pay for the amount of fuel indicated if you were to drive there.

 ### Stakeholders

-My father always drives to petrol station that are relatively far away (5km-20km) since they are way cheaper than the petrol station that is only 500m away from our house.
+As mentioned my father always drives to petrol stations that are relatively far away (5km-20km) from our home who offer a lower petrol price on their billboards than the one next door.
+So I have decided that my father is going to be my primary stakeholder.
-I have always wondered if it actually makes sense to drive that far because you are also using petrol to get there which costs money.
-That is why this program should try to calculate how much petrol you are using to get to each petrol station and compare which station is cheapest with the fuel consumption in mind.
-This would be the perfect app for my father since he than can decide which petrol station is actually cheapest.
-I will stay in give him the app for feedback on a regular basis and improve on issues that he points out.
+He travels a lot by car and so needs a lot of petrol on a regular basis, also in other regions than where we live.
+So it is imperative that the application is flexible enough to not only list the petrol stations around our home but to provide a mobile solution for the whole of Germany.
+As he does not travel by car outside of Germany but then would rather take a plane it appears sufficient that the app does not extend futher to other countries.
+Should I decide to extend this application after finishing the course project  and also allow external users I would consider a further geographical extension for additional countries, but for the current project this would go beyond the scope timewise and also technically.
+Another feature he has asked for is that the application would be flexible enough to be able to switch between different mileage profiles for different car types ( e.g. luxury class vehicle, middle class vehicle)
+My father uses several smartphones and a laptop with internet access.
+So with different operating systems (Windows and Android) for him it would be perfect if the solution worked on both platforms, that is why I decided to make it a website-based frontend which is platform-independent so you can use it on almost all phones (Android as well as iOS), tablets and PC alike as long as they have a modern browser.

+I will stay in touch with him and show him the app for feedback on a regular basis as I develop it and improve on issues that he considers to be impractical or not user-friendly enough.

 ### Why is this problem perfect for a computational solution rather than something else?